belfastkeyboard/Cmantics/README.md

 # JSON Parsing For C

-Simple interface for reading from JSON files.
+Simple interface for using the JSON file format in C.

-Example:
+## EXAMPLES
+### READ FROM FILE
 ```c
 Value *json = json_open("json_example.json");